IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 Before planned maintenance operation on DWDM network takes place, IP traffic should be moved hitless to another link.

-MDSC must reroute IP traffic before the event takes place.
-It should be possible to lock IP traffic to the protection route until the maintenance event is finished, unless a fault occurs on such path.
+MDSC must request to reroute IP traffic before the event takes place.
+It should

+be possible to lock IP traffic to the protection route until the maintenance event is finished, unless a fault occurs on such path.